 Begone “Overproof” Rum!

-With the help of many passionate rum enthusiasts doing a lot of ongoing education, we’re finally starting to make progress in disabusing people of the idea that categorizing rum by color (White, Gold, Dark, Black) makes any sense at all.
-(Hopefully, brands also get the message.)
+In an era where many rum enthusiasts are focusing on education, we’re finally making progress in helping people understand that categorizing rum by color (White, Gold, Dark, Black) makes no sense at all.
 There’s simply no correlation between a rum’s color and what it tastes like.
 A point I’ve made again, and again, and again.

-I propose we put similar effort into banishing the term “overproof” from rum labels and cocktail menus.
-Like categorizing by color, overproof is an antiquated term with little practical use, and hopelessly confuses the non-expert rum drinker.
+We should put similar effort into banishing “overproof” from rum labels and cocktail menus.
+Like categorizing a rum by its color, overproof is an antiquated term with little practical use and which confuses the casual rum drinker.

-My issue with using “overproof” as a rum’s primary classification are twofold:
+My issue with “overproof” as a rum’s primary designation are twofold:

 • A rum’s alcoholic strength has very little to do with how it tastes.

-Mind you, I have no problem with high proof rums.
-I have hundreds of them.
-My issue is with the term overproof, just as I take issue with dubbing rums gold, white or dark.
+Mind you, I have no problem with high strength rums — I own hundreds of them.
+My issue is using the term overproof as a rum’s only characteristic worth noting.

-When you browse Spotify for new albums, is the album’s duration your primary decision criteria?
-When you browse for books in your local bookstore (OK, fine… Amazon), is your search criteria books over 400 pages?
+When you browse Spotify, is an album’s duration your primary decision criteria?
+When you browse for new books on Amazon, is, “Only show books over 400 pages” in your search criteria?

 Likely not.

-The duration of an album or page count of a book is just one dimension in describing them.
-Often, duration and page counts are among the least interesting aspects.
-Ditto for a spirit’s alcoholic strength.
+An album’s duration or a book’s page count are just one detail about them and are often among their least interesting aspects.
+The same goes for a spirit’s alcoholic strength.

 Defining Proof